MrBofus/drewAI/README.md

 ```
 pyinstaller --onefile --noconsole .\drewsAI.py
 ```
-This will create a folder called 'dist' where it will put the executable.
+This will create a folder called `dist` where it will put the executable.
+If the `resources` directory is not automatically copied over to `dist`, sure to copy and paste the `resources` directory to the `dist` folder.
 Run 'drewsAI.exe' to access the app.

-Alternatively, the file 'drewsAI.py' can be run from console.
+Alternatively, the file `drewsAI.py` can be run from console.

 ## Usage
 To use, first obtain an API key from the openAI website.
 To do this, go to www.openai.com and make an account.
 You can then generate your own API key.
-Next, create a text file in the `resources` directory called `key.txt` and paste the key into the file.
+Next, create a folder called `key` in the parent `drewAI` directory.
+In this new folder, create a text file called `openai_key.txt` and paste the key into the file.

 You can now run the code or the executable and access the AI.